Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Introduction

 \section{Introduction}

 Heat engines are the fundamental building blocks of modern technology.
 These were invented primarily to convert heat into mechanical work.
-To lay a theoretical framework and to uncover the laws governing the processes in the engines, the thermodynamics was empirically developed.
-Later, it has been founded on statistical mechanics.
-There, the \emph{zeroth law} establishes the notion of thermodynamical equilibrium.
-The \emph{first law} ensures the total energy conservation for feasible thermodynamical processes, and thereby restricts the class of processes that are physically allowed.
-The \emph{second law} provides the necessary and sufficient conditions for the transformations under such processes.
-For example, the Clausius statement of the second law says heat can never spontaneously flow from a colder to a hotter body in a heat engine.
-The laws find deep implications in the fundamental understanding of nature and are applicable in the domain beyond thermodynamics, such as quantum mechanics, relativity, physics of black-holes, etc.
+To lay a theoretical framework and to uncover the laws governing the processes in the engines, the thermodynamics was empirically developed \cite{SadiCarnot}.
+Later, it has been founded on statistical mechanics \cite{Callen85} assuming that the systems are large and composed of an asymptotically large number of particles ($N \to \infty$) interacting with even larger baths, where the average fluctuation in energy approaches zero.
+This is termed usually as the asymptotic regime.